 The Board treasures your opinion on its ESG management and report.
-Should you wish to provide any comment or suggestion on the ESG performances of the Group, please email us at info@chn-graphene.com.
+Should you wish to provide any comment or suggestion on the ESG performances of the Group, please email the Group at info@chn-graphene.com.

-1 The company name in English of these Chinese companies is not the official name but a translation for reference only.
+The company name in English is not the official name but a translation for reference only.